stevleibelt/arch-linux-live-cd-iso-with-zfs/README.md

         * add option to dd it to a sdX device
         * support archzfs-linux-lts
         * add flag to not ask for fitting archzfs-linux repository
+        * move the existing iso to $somewhere and keep it for the case that the build is not successful
     * aligned output
     * fixed wrong number when selecting archzfs repository
     * added output if iso building is not successful